 publication. - Helen Hunt Jackson released her book detailing the

-American Indians and criticizing the US government's treatment
+plight of American Indians and criticizing the US government's treatment

 January 18, 1881